peterthehammer1/FongoAI/SETUP_HTTPS.md

 Once HTTPS is working:

 1. ✅ Test: `https://fongoai.com/dashboard`
-2. ✅ Update Retell AI webhook URLs to use `https://`
+2. ✅ Update Nucleus AI webhook URLs to use `https://`
-3. ✅ Update Retell AI WebSocket URL to use `wss://`
+3. ✅ Update Nucleus AI WebSocket URL to use `wss://`
 4. ✅ Verify automatic redirect from HTTP to HTTPS

 Your site will now be secure with a valid SSL certificate! 🔒